This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 2. Do not drain the grounds in the drain or flush it off as these are usually stubborn and might give you some clogged nightmares!

-3. Try not to be harsh on the mesh filter as it is very central to the process that gives you well-brewed coffee.
+3. Try not to be harsh on the mesh filter as it is very central to the process that produces well-brewed coffee.

 4. Do not leave the grounds stuck to the base for too long as the stubbornness of the grounds will increase and will become more difficult to clean.